takumawatari/concrete_cycle_jp/README.md

 This repository accompanies the journal publication:

-Efficient use of cement and concrete to reduce reliance on supply-side technologies for net-zero emissions, Journal name, DOI
+Author name (Year) Efficient use of cement and concrete to reduce reliance on supply-side technologies for net-zero emissions, Journal name, DOI